dtkdt100/Chess-game/README.md

 # Chess-game

-It is base chess game python repository
+It is base chess game python repository using sockets